zackforbing/ruby-submissions/1508/the_pivot.md

 Assessed By: Andrew and Josh M.

-GitHub:
+GitHub: github.com/sekharp/the_pivot

-Production Link:
+Production Link: ganesha-loans.herokuapp.com

-Notes:
+Notes: Good project delivered.
+Very painful load times, but no crashes.
+Used waffle as project management tool.
+Kept user experience as a 3 even though it was painful to user because the UI was well constructed.
+Delivery was as expected but nothing above and beyond.

 #### Scores

 ##### Product and Feature Delivery

-* Completion:
+* Completion: 3
-* Organization:
+* Organization: 4
-* User Experience:
+* User Experience: 3

 ##### Technical Quality